pttry/ficomp/README.md

     - Only total economy.
 Industry data available only mainly EU countries.
     - Transformed to same base year as Eurostat 2015
     - Calculated euros for current price series
+    - Employment series are missing for USA and Japan
   + Annual national accounts
   + Economic outlook data